-The Department of Philosophy at the University of Michigan is thrilled to announce COMPASS at Michigan 2020.
-This workshop will bring together students from a diversity of backgrounds for a weekend of philosophical discussion, networking and mentoring.
-Advanced undergraduates and M.A. students (first and second year) are eligible to apply.
+The Department of Philosophy at the University of Michigan is thrilled to announce COMPASS at Michigan 2024.
+This workshop will bring together students from a diversity of backgrounds for two weekends of philosophical discussion, networking and mentoring.
+Advanced undergraduates and M.A. students (first and second year) who are planning to apply to graduate institutions in North America are eligible to apply.

 Applicants should meet one or more of the following criteria:

 Be part of a group/demographic underrepresented in academic philosophy;